Mariam22-hub/bitnineTask/Q5/README.md

 - MySQL installed

 ## Running The code
-1) XAMPP server is needed to run the MySQL server.
-After starting the server,
+1) Start the XAMPP server as it's needed to run the MySQL server.
 2) Clone the repository
   ```
   git clone https://github.com/Mariam22-hub/bitnineTask/tree/main